Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool executes a workflow with specific supported actions, variable substitution, conditional steps, and loop support.
-It distinguishes from sibling tools like adb_workflow_list and adb_workflow_validate by focusing on execution.
+The description clearly states the verb 'execute' and the resource 'workflow', and explains that it is a JSON-defined sequence with variable substitution, conditional steps, and loop support.
+It lists supported actions, distinguishing it from sibling tools like adb_workflow_list and adb_workflow_validate.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.